Watch Dogs: Watch Dogs: Legion (2020)

 Set within a fictionalised representation of a futuristic, dystopian London, Watch Dogs: Legion follows the local branch of DedSec as they seek to clear their names after being framed for a series of terrorist bombings.
 DedSec also attempt to liberate London's citizens from the control of Albion, an oppressive private military company which turned the city into a surveillance state following the bombings.
 The game introduces a multiple playable characters system, allowing players to recruit virtually any NPC found in the game's open world.
 Each playable character has their own unique skills and backgrounds, and can be lost permanently if players enable the option of permadeath before starting a new game.
 There are multiple ways to complete missions depending on which playable character is selected.
 Ubisoft Toronto led the game's development, with Clint Hocking serving as its creative director.
 Legion was released for Windows, PlayStation 4, Xbox One, and Stadia on October 29, 2020; PlayStation 5 and Xbox Series X/S versions were also made available once the consoles released.

 The game's online multiplayer component, which was delayed from its planned December 3 release to March 2021, allows up to four players to complete exclusive cooperative missions, participate in various competitive game modes, or simply explore London together.
 Following its release, Legion was supported with several free updates that added new missions, game modes, and characters, including a number of special operatives, such as Mina Sidhu, a former test subject who has gained mind-control powers; Aiden Pearce, returning from the original Watch Dogs; Wrench, a major supporting character from Watch Dogs 2; and Darcy Clarkson, a member of the Assassin Brotherhood, as part of a non-canonical crossover with Ubisoft's Assassin's Creed franchise.
-A paid story expansion titled Watch Dogs: Legion - Bloodline, featuring Aiden and Wrench in a new storyline set after their respective games but before the events of Legion's main campaign, was released on July 6, 2021.
+A paid story expansion titled Watch Dogs: Legion – Bloodline, featuring Aiden and Wrench in a new storyline set after their respective games but before the events of Legions main campaign, was released on July 6, 2021.